pylover/turboguard/README.md

 to use the given database.

-`turboguard/__init__.py` just contains the Python wrapper arround the C module and force cealnup and initialization using Python's context manager (the `with` syntax).
+`turboguard/__init__.py` just contains the Python wrapper arround the C module and force cleanup and initiate using the Python's context manager (the `with` syntax).

 ### What to do after fork: